 When the body has increased alkalinity, bringing it into better pH balance, it is healthier and has a decreased risk of chronic illness.
 There is also less likelihood of illness.
 When the body is in a better pH balance it can result in many benefits including:

 The best way to bring your body into better pH balance is by modifying your diet.
 As a rule of thumb, animal based foods like meat, eggs, and dairy tend to be more acidic.
 A vegetarian diet rich in plant-based foods like vegetables and fruits tend to be more alkaline.
 While the body does need a diet that includes both acidic and alkaline foods, a diet of processed foods and foods high in fat and sugar can cause too much acidity.
 By adjusting the diet, eliminating processed foods, and maintaining a healthier, more vegetarian based diet, you can bring your body into balance and enjoy better health as a result.

-The information herein on "Acidity And Alkalinity In The Body" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Acidity And Alkalinity In The Body" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.